 Nice’s art museums provide perfect shelter on rainy winter days.
 Plus, winter brings shorter queues and special exhibitions.

-There’s the Matisse Museum (Musée Matisse), housed in a 17th-century villa, surrounded by olive trees and Roman ruins in the Cimiez district.
-Nearby, you’ll also find the Chagall Museum (Musée National Marc Chagall) which houses the largest public collection of the artist’s religious works.
+Nearby, you’ll also find the Chagall Museum (Musée National Marc Chagall), which houses the largest public collection of the artist’s religious works.

 3. Cycle the Promenade des Anglais